aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_group_shape/_index.md

 ```

+### Examples

+The following example shows how to add a group shape to a slide of PowerPoint Presentation.

 ## add_group_shape {#isvgimage-float-float-float-float}
 Creates a new GroupShape, fills it with converted shapes from SVG and adds it to the end of the collection.